When Will African Safaris For International Visitors Resume?

 The problem with this approach is that you will have to be in total lockdown (no leaving your room) for two full weeks before your safari can even begin and you will have to pay for the accommodation (of the governments choosing) yourself.
 Not ideal.

-Testing - Another approach that some of the European countries are starting to take for border crossings is that the visitor must produce a recent negative Covid-19 test certificate before they can enter.
+Testing - Another approach that some of the African countries are starting to take for border crossings is that the visitor must produce a recent negative Covid-19 test certificate before they can enter.

 Unfortunately this isn't foolproof because the incubation time of the virus is estimated to be between one and fourteen days, commonly around five to six days (Source: WHO), so a negative test after disembarking from an international flight might not reveal infections that occurred soon before that.
-Countries may decide that they are willing to take the risk but it remains to be seen which will.
+Some countries have decided to take the risk but it remains to be seen which others will.

 Tracing Apps - Mobile tracing apps are being developed which can be rolled out nationally with opt in required by international travellers, and when used in conjunction with another test on day four after arrival, the window for infection will be narrowed significantly and tracking and isolation made faster and easier.